 The virtual competitions in the Humanoid League are preceded by a setup and inspection period.
 Teams need to submit a first draft of a file containing their robot model two months before the tournament.
-During the following two weeks, every robot will be inspected by the league organizing committee for compliance with the design rules detailed in Law 4.
+During the following two weeks, every robot will be inspected by the league organizing committee for compliance with the design rules data in Law 4.
+Teams will then receive feedback and are greated a period of two weeks to change the robot.

+- detailed in Law 4.
 Teams will then receive feedback and are granted a period of two weeks to change the robot model to be compliant with the laws of the game.
 A final file containing the robot model needs to be submitted at latest four weeks before the competition.
 A re-inspection becomes necessary after any change that could affect the compliance to the design rules.
 Changes to the robot model made less than four weeks before the tournament need to be submitted by e-mail to the Organizing Committee.
-The e-mail needs to contain the new file containing the robot model as well as a summary of the changes made and a justification for performing the changes.
-A re-inspection might be requested by any team leader and is guaranteed to be evaluated if submitted up to 12 hour prior to a game.
+The e-mail needs to contain the new file containing the robot - model as well as a summary of the changes made and a justification for performing the changes.
+A re-inspection might be requested by any team leader and is guaranteed to be evaluated if submitted up to 12 hours prior to a game.